 Thursday night seminars

 The academic heart of the College lies in its Thursday night seminar series.
-These tie together inter-theme discussion and a coming together of students and academics in communal dining, colloquially known, given their location 2021-22 in the Natural History Museum, as ‘Dining with Dinosaurs’.
-Given the centering of these talks in Reuben’s academic programmes, and the College’s mission to engage its students in interdisciplinary real-world thinking, for the 2021-22 academic year each student will access this exclusive weekly event completely free of charge.
+These tie together inter-theme discussion and a coming together of students and academics in communal dining, colloquially known, given their location until 2023 in Oxford’s Museum of Natural History, as ‘Dining with the Dinosaurs’.
+Given the centrality of these talks in Reuben’s academic programme, and the College’s mission to engage its students in interdisciplinary real-world thinking, for the 2022-23 academic year each student will access this exclusive weekly event completely free of charge.

 All students will be given a University card, which is also a library card and a College entrance card/charge card, on arrival.
 You can find information on Oxford’s comprehensive library services here.